 I have a steak of a different sort for you today!
 Crispy Roasted Cabbage Steaks.
-A whole head of cabbage that’s thickly sliced, then roasted until it’s tender and caramelized inside, browned and crispy the outside, and pick-it-off-the-pan addictive throughout, this easy side dish takes all of five minutes to prep and can be served with just about anything.
+A whole head of cabbage that’s thickly sliced, then roasted until it’s tender and caramelized inside, browned and crispy the outside, and pick-it-off-the-pan addictive throughout, this easy side dish takes all of five minutes to prep, you can make it in the oven or on your grill, and it can be served with just about anything.

 If you’ve been suspicious of cabbage up until this point, I hear you.
 And now, I’m going to change your mind.